tanishq3illinois/leetcode-notion-automation/README.md

 # LeetCode Notion Automation

-A simple Express+Node server that uses the open-source[LeetCode Query API](https://jacoblin.cool/LeetCode-Query/index.html) and the [Notion JavaScript SDK](https://developers.notion.com/) to streamline the process of logging and tracking completed LeetCode problems by uploading them into a Notion database.
+A simple Express+Node server that uses the open-source [LeetCode Query API](https://jacoblin.cool/LeetCode-Query/index.html) and the [Notion JavaScript SDK](https://developers.notion.com/) to streamline the process of logging and tracking completed LeetCode problems by uploading them into a Notion database.

 ## Summary